Providers¶

 Contextual¶

-provider enables you to inject external objects that originate outside the DI container directly into your
+The Contextual provider enables you to inject external objects that originate outside the DI container directly into your

 dependency graph.
 This is particularly valuable for framework-specific objects like HTTP requests, database transactions,